- Vendors and consulting firms have been aggressively selling AI in forecasting software and AI projects.

 The Otherworldly Claims of AI

-Consulting firms are making large and unsubstantiated claims around AI.
+Consulting firms are making significant and unsubstantiated claims around AI.
 Consulting firms with no background in either AI or forecasting are making world-changing claims about their AI capabilities, and the claims appear to be uniform.

-- AI is being proposed to defeat other methods in an almost universal manner, all without evidence this is true.
+- AI is being proposed to defeat other methods in an almost universal manner, all without evidence, this is true.

 - AI is becoming homogenized to improve just about everything.
-AI’s benefits are claimed to be so universal, that in short order it will be challenging to declare what is not an improved outcome of applying AI.
+AI’s benefits are claimed to be so universal, that in short order, it will be challenging to declare what is not an improved outcome of applying AI.

 “In the world of IT in general, about 50% of projects run either late, over budget or get halted.
 I’m going to guess that AI is not dramatically different.”